drhsqlite/fossil-mirror/www/javascript.md

     aggregate cost of such pages is typically *lower* than the older methods based on HTTP POST with a full server round-trip.
 You can expect to recover the cost of the initial page load in 1-2 round-trips.
-If we were to double the amount of JavaScript code, the payoff time would increase to 2-4 round-trips.
+If we were to double the amount of JavaScript code in Fossil, the payoff time would increase to 2-4 round-trips.

 2.  “**JavaScript is slow.**”